livegnik/2way-poc-design/02-architecture/managers/05-schema-manager.md

 * Multiple apps with independent schemas.
 * Deterministic type resolution per app and kind.
-* Schema-declared sync domains shared across apps.
+* Schema-declared sync domains that are isolated per app_id and deterministically enforced.
 * Read-only schema access by other managers.

 ## 11. Forbidden behaviors